5 unique ways to paint a bookshelf

 This colour is Fusion Mineral Paint’s Midnight Blue.
 It’s such a popular colour at the moment.

-It also sold fast, which is a great bonus.
+This also sold fast, which is a great bonus.

-Find out about the transformation, here.
+Find out about the finished product here.

 The bookcase cost about £30 and was in great condition.
 Always a good start.